-My name is Alex and I have sussessfully completed a degree in music tech audio production.
-Been playing guitar for eight years.
+My name is Alex and I have successfully completed a degree in music tech audio production.
+I have been playing guitar for eight years.
 Lone wolf production house studio has the capacity to record drums, bass and keyboards too.
 I can do everything including mixing, mastering, arranging, composing, engineering, production.

 Interview with LONE WOLF PRODUCTION HOUSE

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?